frzifus/FH-Aachen-dbwt-2017-2018/README.md

 # Info
 This project is developed for learning purposes.
 This is a site that allows you to order meals in the canteen.
 Based on the programming language golang.
-The mvc framework utron is used.
-Located at "github. com/gernest/utron".
+The mvc framework [utron](https://github.com/gernest/utron) is used.

 # Entity Relationship Modell
 The model described here is used.